Türkenschanzpark: What To Do & See?

 What Can You Do in Türkenschanzpark ?

-1. Discover Meierei Diglas im Türkenschanzpark
+1. Meierei Diglas im Türkenschanzpark

 Discover Meierei Diglas im Türkenschanzpark If you’re visiting this park and looking to experience true Viennese charm with a modern twist, the Schneider-Diglas Meierei is a must-visit.
 A sister of cafés Diglas in central Wollzeile and at Schottenstift, this delightful café boasts a covered terrace offering a wonderful view of the park.
 You can also sit outside in the outdoor dining area surrounded by plants.